8188zq/AutoLogi/README.md

 ## Synthesize
 The implementation of our synthesis method is in /synthsize/.

-**Note**: All API-related configurations (api-key and url-base) need to be modified according to your setup in the dash_call function.
+**Note**: Before running the code, you need to modify the API configurations (api-key and url-base) according to your setup in functions like `dash_call` and set the corresponding environment variables.

 ### Quick Start